jamesncollins/shelvd/README.md

 # Shelvd

+If you open `web/src/components` you can find some examples of frontend components.

+- `TicTacToe`: a game of tic tac toe.

+## Web app

-To run the app, run `npm start` in the root directory.
+To run the full stack app, run `npm start` in the root directory.

 On `localhost:3000` you can send the following requests: